Signed in as:

 what3words reference "rhino.dressing.boring"

-Also known as "Easby Pool", a big slack on the far side provides refuge when the river is high.
-Chub, barbel and dace are resident here.
+Also known as "Easby Pool".
+A big slack on the far side provides refuge for fish when the river is high.

-Peg 9 is a very long peg, approx. 400 yards, running all the way to Easby Bridge.
-It is fly fishing territory for trout and grayling.
+Peg 9 is a very long peg, approx. 400 yards, running all the way to the old railway bridge.

 what3words reference "euphoric.official.duplicity"